-macOS 11 Big Sur is an operating system that was designed and developed by Apple since 2020 alongside Apple’s personal computers.
-The system has been released on 12 November 2020 and is available as a Free Update, or is preinstalled on currently sold computers.
-This software gets the latest update (11.2.2) on 25 February 2021.
+macOS 11 Big Sur is an operating system that was designed and developed by Apple in 2020 alongside Apple’s personal computers.
+The system has been released on November 12, 2020, and is available as a Free Update, or is preinstalled on currently sold computers.
+This software gets the latest update (11.7.3) on January 23, 2023.

-On Macs based on Apple silicon, macOS Big Sur will run iOS and iPadOS applications natively and without any modifications needed from developers.
-The first Macs that will be able to do this are the MacBook Air M1 2020, the Mac Mini M1 2020, and the MacBook Pro M1 2020 with two ports.
+On Macs based on Apple Silicon, macOS Big Sur will run iOS and iPadOS applications natively and without any modifications needed from developers.
+The first Macs that will be able to run iOS apps are the MacBook Air M1 2020, Mac Mini M1 2020, and MacBook Pro M1 2020.

 macOS 11 Big Sur – General information